 This is one of the reasons why we limit blocking in the Windows software to 3 devices at a time.
 Anything more than that, and you should probably change your wireless encryption key on your router and on all of the devices that connect to it.

 Also, because we are sending network data to the device, it is possible that certain routers or switches will not forward this data and block effectively.
 It is usually best to test the blocking function on your network after purchasing.
 If it doesn’t work on your network, you may consider one of our router editions instead.

-Blocking in our router editions is more secure than in our Windows edition because blocking in the router edition completely disables any network traffic specifically targeted to go to the device being blocked.
+Blocking in our router editions is more secure than in our Windows edition because blocking in the router edition is able to filter any network traffic specifically targeted to go to the device being blocked at the hardware level.
 In this case, the intruder is still on the wireless, but unable to receive any packets.
 This is very similar to the technology used in a router MAC Filter.
-We plan on adding an additional even more secure form of blocking on the router in the future as well.